susam/aes.vbs/README.md

     Although both of these are available in `mscorlib.dll`, they are not registered in Windows registry by default.
-Therefore, like [`AesManaged`] class, these two classes too cannot be used in VBScript code without modifying the registry.
+Therefore, like [`AesManaged`][AesManaged] class, these two classes too cannot be used in VBScript code without modifying the registry.

     If we consider brute-force search of the key, then in case of a key derived from a password using a KDF, an attacker could either search